Sticks and Stones

 Incoming search terms:

-- object lesson on how words hurt others
+- objects lesson on how words can hurt

 - childrens church lesson on the nail